AIADMK led 'slave government' at PM Modi, BJP wash party in Tamil Nadu: Stalin | ExBulletin

+AIADMK led ‘slave government’ at PM Modi, BJP wash party in Tamil Nadu: Stalin

-Madurai (Tamil Nadu) [India], March 21 (ANI): DMK Chairman MK Stalin said on Saturday that the AIADMK government is a “slave government” to Prime Minister Narendra Modi and also added that the BJP is a “washed out” party in Tamil Nadu.
+DMK Chairman MK Stalin said on Saturday that the AIADMK government was a “slave government” to Prime Minister Narendra Modi and also added that the BJP was a “washed out” party in Tamil Nadu.

 “The AIADMK government is a slave government to Prime Minister Modi.
 The BJP is a washed-out party in Tamil Nadu.
 No AIADMK candidate should win in this election.
 If an AIADMK MP wins, he / she will be a deputy of the BJP, “Stalin said.